kernelci/kernelci-core/doc/collection-boot.rst

  :reqjson string board: The name of the board.
  :reqjson string defconfig: The name of the defconfig.
  :reqjson string job: The name of the job.
+ :reqjson string git_branch: The name of the branch.
  :reqjson string kernel: The name of the kernel.
  :reqjson string lab_name: The name of the boot tests lab.
  :reqjson string version: The version number of the schema.